BerndiVader/MythicBetonAddon/readme.md

 How to install? - Just copy the jar file into your plugins folder and restart your server.

-Syntax? - mmMythicMobsKillObjective type:mmtype1,mmtype2,mmtype3 name:This_is_a_Name,This_is_Another_name level:1-5 amount:5 notify events:whatever
+Syntax? - mmMythicMobsKillObjective type:mmtype1,mmtype2,mmtype3 faction:anyfaction,or,a,list name:This_is_a_Name,This_is_Another_name level:1-5 amount:5 notify events:whatever

 Type or name must be given.
 Or booth.
 If type is given then name can be optional and vise versa.
 Type and name can be a list.
 Example: type:mob1,mob2,mob3 or name:name1,name2,name3

 If you use space in names then replace them with "_" in the objective.
 Example: mobdisplayname "a Mythic Mob" must be "a_Mythic_Mob" in the objective.

 Level: Optional.
 Can be a single value or ranged.
 Ranged looks this: level:3-8 = all mobs with level between 3 and 8 matches.

+Faction: Optional.
+If this field is set, only mobs that match type or name and faction count.

 ## The Event: mmMythicMobsSpawnEvent